 What are IUDs?

 Most women feel cramping or mild discomfort during the insertion process.
-If you do feel pain, it usually only lasts a moment.
+If you feel pain, it usually only lasts a moment.
 After the IUD is inserted, you may feel dizzy or faint.
-I recommend taking an ibuprofen (Advil or Motrin) before your appointment.
-Making sure that your appointment lands during the last days of your period, when your cervix is naturally open, can reduce discomfort.
+Taking ibuprofen (Advil or Motrin) before and after your insertion appointment can help with discomfort.
+You can also schedule your appointment to take place during the last days of your period, when your cervix is naturally open.

-The process to put in an IUD begins like a pelvic exam.
-A speculum, the metal instrument used during a pelvic exam, is inserted into your vagina.
-This opens your vagina to allow access to your cervix.
+An IUD placement begins like a pelvic exam.
+A speculum, the metal instrument used during a pelvic exam, is inserted into your vagina to allow access to your cervix.
 A small tube with the IUD in it is inserted through your cervix.
 The IUD arms are bent back in the tube and open once it’s in your uterus.
 The process usually takes less than five minutes.

 How soon after childbirth can I get an IUD?

 You can get an IUD immediately after childbirth.
-But you may want to wait six weeks, because insertion after labor requires a different technique.
+However, it may be recommended that you wait six weeks because insertion after labor requires a different technique.